Monday, March 30, 2026

 Environment: Climate change is creeping up and becoming increasingly difficult to reverse.
 There will still be lots of resistance, but the government will need to be more active in correcting misinformation coming from ignorance and vested interests.
 The true power of United States comes from setting a good example.

 Healthcare: More people recognize the importance of healthcare for the nation.
-It is not only that financing cures are more expensive than preventing illness, but good health is good for the economy.
+It is not only that financing cures are more expensive than preventing illness, and good health is good for the economy.

 Tariffs: It has been proven that tariffs do not encourage international co-operation.
 Basically they raise domestic prices and narrow choices.
 That some are raised because Trump has a difference of opinion with foreign leaders is despicable.